n1teshy/py-isaac/README.md

 - `:clear` to clear the terminal.
 - `:exit` to turn the assistant off.

 ---
+### Features
+- [x] Free LLM APIs to process natural language queries.
+- [x] Voice-only conversations, assistant listens to you and speaks to you.
+- [x] Dozens of assistant voices and multiple options for the listening ability.
+- [x] Assistant mutes when user starts speaking
+- [x] Runs on both CPUs and GPUs.
+- [x] Commands to control the assistant's behavior and go back and forth between the shell and the assistant.
+- [x] Other utllity commands to clear the screen, show resource consumption etc.
+---
 ### Tasks
 - [ ] add shell command execution using shebang, e.g. "!ls".